 Though gardenia plants are very beautiful, they are notoriously tricky to take care of.
 Growing gardenias is hard enough, so it's no wonder that many gardeners shudder at the thought of transplanting gardenia plants.

 Care of a Gardenia Bush Prior to Transplanting

-Proper care of a care of a gardenia bush prior to transplanting is crucial to the success of transplanting.
+Proper care of a gardenia bush prior to transplanting is crucial to the success of transplanting.
 Make sure that your gardenia is in the best shape possible, free of fungus and pests.
 If your gardenia is ailing from any problems, do not attempt to transplant it until you have addressed its current issues.

 Best Time for Transplanting Gardenia Bushes

 The best time to transplant gardenia plants is in the fall, after the plant has finished blooming.
 Gardenia plants transplant best when the weather is cool and the plant is slowing down.
 About a week before transplanting gardenia bushes, prune the branches back by one-quarter or one-third.
 This will reduce the overall size of the growing gardenias and allow them to focus more on their root system.

 Best Location for Gardenias